grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 This setting determines how the y-axis is split into buckets.

 - **Linear**
-- **Logarithmic** - Choose between base 2 or base 10.
+- **Logarithmic** - Choose between log base 2 or log base 10.
 - **Symlog** - Uses a symmetrical logarithmic scale.
-Choose between base 2 or base 10, allowing for negative values.
+Choose between log base 2 or log base 10, allowing for negative values.

 Assume you have the following dataset: